raphaelmansuy/code2prompt/README.md

 Code2Prompt is a powerful command-line tool that generates comprehensive prompts from codebases, designed to streamline interactions between developers and Large Language Models (LLMs) for code analysis, documentation, and improvement tasks.

+⭐ If you find Code2Prompt useful, consider giving us a star on GitHub!
+It helps us reach more developers and improve the tool. ⭐

 [![PyPI version](https://badge.fury.io/py/code2prompt.svg)](https://badge.fury.io/py/code2prompt)

 ![](./docs/code2Prompt.jpg)